datakaveri/forest-stack-developer-docs/docs/platform_capabilities/models.md

 2. **Model Permission**:
    - **Open**: The model is publicly accessible—any user can download or invoke it immediately without approval.
    - **Restricted**: Access requires approval from the publisher of that particular Model.
-   - **Private**: The model is visible and usable only by the publisher.
 3. **Metadata Entry Options**:
    - **Enter Metadata Manually**: Opens a form where you have to fill short/long descriptions, tags and structured fields from scratch.
    - **Import from JSON**: Upload an existing Forest Stack-compatible JSON manifest to pre-populate all metadata fields—ideal for automated workflows or bulk model registrations.